Questlove joins social media debate defending Meg White's drumming ability

 White, who formed The White Stripes with Jack White and went on to become one of the most successful bands of the 21st century, has often been criticised for her drumming style.

-In In 2002, White said of the criticism: “I appreciate other kinds of drummers who play differently, but it’s not my style or what works for this band.
+In 2002, White said of the criticism: “I appreciate other kinds of drummers who play differently, but it’s not my style or what works for this band.
 I get [criticism] sometimes, and I go through periods where it really bothers me.
 But then I think about it, and I realise that this is what is really needed for this band.”
-The White Stripes broke up in 2011, with Meg not involved in the music industry since, calling herself “very shy”.

 The discourse around White’s drumming was revived recently by Twitter user Lachlan Markay, who, when replying to a tweet about the genius of ‘Seven Nation Army’, commented: “The tragedy of the White Stripes is how great they would’ve been with a half decent drummer.